pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

     - **Profile** Page: Setup/change user picture and details, change password or deactivate.

     - **Notification settings*** (sidebar): *Choose the level of information you want to get by email.
-(Leave mentions enabled unless you have the habit of checking Loomio)
+(Leave mentions enabled unless you have the habit of checking Diehard.Fund)

     - Help + Contact